 LOFAR, the LOw-Frequency ARray, is a new-generation radio interferometer constructed in the north of the Netherlands and across europe.
 Utilizing a novel phased-array design, LOFAR covers the largely unexplored low-frequency range from 10–240MHz and provides a number of unique observing capabilities.
-Spreading out from a core located near the village of Exloo in the northeast of the Netherlands, a total of 47 LOFAR stations are available for observations.
+Spreading out from a core located near the village of Exloo in the northeast of the Netherlands, a total of 50 LOFAR stations are available for observations.
 Six of these have been deployed throughout Germany, and one station has been built in each of France, Sweden, and the UK.
-Three more international stations are being built in Poland and will become part of the array by the end of 2015.
+Three more international stations have been built recently in Poland.

 Digital beam-forming techniques make the LOFAR system agile and allow for rapid repointing of the telescope as well as the potential for multiple simultaneous observations.
 With its dense core array and long interferometric baselines, LOFAR achieves unparalleled sensitivity and angular resolution in the low-frequency radio regime.
 The LOFAR facilities are jointly operated by the International LOFAR Telescope (ILT) foundation, as an observatory open to the global astronomical community.
 LOFAR is one of the first radio observatories to feature automated processing pipelines to deliver fully calibrated science products to its user community.
 LOFAR’s new capabilities, techniques and modus operandi make it an important pathfinder for the Square Kilometre Array (SKA).